top of page

 While most Uto-Aztecan languages traditionally relied on oral transmission, Nahuatl stands out for its pre-Columbian writing system.
 Although the script was primarily pictographic, meaning that it used symbols, it also blended some phonetic and syllabic components and was used extensively in codices, legal records, religious texts, and educational materials in central modern-day Mexico.

-After the Spanish colonization and often intentional destruction of Indigenous texts and writing systems, Latin-based writing systems were eventually used to replace the lost writing systems of these languages.
-Today, most written Uto-Aztecan languages continue to use the Latin alphabet as a means of conveying their phonological features, although most speakers of languages from this and other Indigenous language groups aren’t able read or write in their native languages.
+After Spanish colonization and the often intentional destruction of Indigenous texts and writing systems, Latin-based writing systems were eventually used to replace the lost writing systems of these languages.
+Today, most written Uto-Aztecan languages continue to use the Latin alphabet as a means of conveying their phonological features, although most speakers aren’t able to read or write in their native languages.

 What makes Uto-Aztecan languages unique?